Soulless - Sneak Peek

 “Leave?
 I just ordered a drink.”
 I motioned to my nearly full glass of ale on the table beside me.

 “You’re not welcome here anymore…I told you that last week,” Ozzy growled.

 “Oh, that.”
 I rolled my eyes.
 “A simple misunderstanding.”

 “You swiped three stacks of coin off my tables with your tricks, and you will not get a chance to do it again.”
 He took a step closer.
-A few people nearby shifted to eavesdrop on Ozzy and I. Whispered conversations and pointing had already begun.
+A few people nearby shifted to eavesdrop.
+Whispered conversations and pointing had already begun.
 Shit.
 “We don’t let cheats and liars in this establishment.”